agility-game/dokploy/300/900/README.md

 == TO DO: PUT VERIFICATION IN BROWSER OF NGINX RUNNING HERE ==

-Copy the Webhook URL from Dokploy App project Frontend service:
+Copy the Webhook URL from Dokploy Api project Frontend service: